pivot-access-ltd/bma-offline-docs/originals/commission-machines.md

 When a machine boots, MAAS first instructs it to run cloud-init to set up SSH keys (during commissioning only), set up NTP, and execute a script that runs other commissioning scripts.
 Currently, the sequence of MAAS-provided commissioning scripts proceeds like this:

 <!-- snap-2-9-ui snap-2-9-cli deb-2-9-ui deb-2-9-cli
-* maas-support-info: MAAS gathers information that helps to identify and characterise the machine for debugging purposes, such as the kernel, versioning of various components, etc.  **Runs in parallel with other scripts.**
+* **maas-support-info:** MAAS gathers information that helps to identify and characterise the machine for debugging purposes, such as the kernel, versioning of various components, etc.  **Runs in parallel with other scripts.**

-* maas-lshw: this script pulls system BIOS and vendor info, and generates user-defined tags for later use.  **Runs in parallel with other scripts.**
+* **maas-lshw:** this script pulls system BIOS and vendor info, and generates user-defined tags for later use.  **Runs in parallel with other scripts.**

-* 20-maas-01-install-lldpd: this script installs the link layer discovery protocol (LLDP) daemon, which will later capture networking information about the machine.
+* **20-maas-01-install-lldpd:** this script installs the link layer discovery protocol (LLDP) daemon, which will later capture networking information about the machine.
 This script provides some extensive logging.

-* maas-list-modaliases: this script figures out what hardware modules are loaded, providing a way to autorun certain scripts based on which modules are loaded.  **Runs in parallel with other scripts.**
+* **maas-list-modaliases:** this script figures out what hardware modules are loaded, providing a way to autorun certain scripts based on which modules are loaded.  **Runs in parallel with other scripts.**

-* 20-maas-02-dhcp-unconfigured-ifaces: MAAS will want to know all the ways the machine is connected to the network.
+* **20-maas-02-dhcp-unconfigured-ifaces:** MAAS will want to know all the ways the machine is connected to the network.
 Only PXE comes online during boot; this script brings all the other networks online so they can be recognised.
 This script provides extensive logging.

-* maas-get-fruid-api-data: this script gathers information for the Facebook wedge power type.  **Runs in parallel with other scripts.**
+* **maas-get-fruid-api-data:** this script gathers information for the Facebook wedge power type.  **Runs in parallel with other scripts.**

-* maas-serial-ports: this script lists what serial ports are available on the machine.  **Runs in parallel with other scripts.**
+* **maas-serial-ports:** this script lists what serial ports are available on the machine.  **Runs in parallel with other scripts.**

-* 40-maas-01-network-interfaces: this script is just used to get the IP address, which can then be associated with a VLAN/subnet.
+* **40-maas-01-network-interfaces:** this script is just used to get the IP address, which can then be associated with a VLAN/subnet.

-* 50-maas-01-commissioning: this script is the main MAAS tool, gathering information on machine resources, such as storage, network devices, CPU, RAM, etc.  We currently pull this data using lxd: We use a Go binary built from lxd source that just contains the minimum source to gather the resource information we need.
+* **50-maas-01-commissioning:** this script is the main MAAS tool, gathering information on machine resources, such as storage, network devices, CPU, RAM, etc.  We currently pull this data using lxd: We use a Go binary built from lxd source that just contains the minimum source to gather the resource information we need.
 This script also checks whether the machine being commissioning is a virtual machine, which may affect how MAAS interacts with it.

-* maas-capture-lldp: this script gathers LLDP network information to be presented on the logs page; this data is not used by MAAS at all.  **Runs in parallel with other scripts.**
+* **maas-capture-lldp:** this script gathers LLDP network information to be presented on the logs page; this data is not used by MAAS at all.  **Runs in parallel with other scripts.**

-* maas-kernel-cmdline: this script is used to update the boot devices; it double-checks that the right boot interface is selected.
+* **maas-kernel-cmdline:** this script is used to update the boot devices; it double-checks that the right boot interface is selected.

-Commissioning runs the same dozen or so scripts as enlistment, gathering all the same information, but with some additional caveats:
+Commissioning runs the same dozen or so scripts as enlistment, gathering all the same information, but with these seven caveats:

-* Commissioning also runs user-supplied commissioning scripts, if present.
+1. Commissioning also runs user-supplied commissioning scripts, if present.
 Be aware that these scripts run as root, so they can execute any system command.

-* Commissioning runs test scripts which are not run during enlistment.
+2. Commissioning runs test scripts which are not run during enlistment.

-* Commissioning scripts can send BMC configuration data, and can be used to configure BMC data.
+3. Commissioning scripts can send BMC configuration data, and can be used to configure BMC data.

-* The environment variable BMC_CONFIG_PATH is passed to serially run commissioning scripts; these scripts may write BMC power credentials to BMC_CONFIG_PATH in YAML format, where each key is a power parameter.
+4. The environment variable BMC_CONFIG_PATH is passed to serially run commissioning scripts; these scripts may write BMC power credentials to BMC_CONFIG_PATH in YAML format, where each key is a power parameter.
 The first script to write BMC_CONFIG_PATH is the only script allowed to configure the BMC, allowing you to override MAAS' built-in BMC detection.
 If the script returns 0, that value will be send to MAAS.

-* All built-in commissioning scripts have been migrated into the database.
+5. All built-in commissioning scripts have been migrated into the database.

-* `maas-run-remote-scripts` is capable of enlisting machines, so enlistment `user-data` scripts have been removed.
+6. `maas-run-remote-scripts` is capable of enlisting machines, so enlistment `user-data` scripts have been removed.

-* The metadata endpoints `http://<MAAS>:5240/<latest or 2012-03-01>/` and `http://<MAAS>:5240/<latest or 2012-03-01>/meta-data/` are now available anonymously for use during enlistment. snap-2-9-ui snap-2-9-cli deb-2-9-ui deb-2-9-cli -->
+7. The metadata endpoints `http://<MAAS>:5240/<latest or 2012-03-01>/` and `http://<MAAS>:5240/<latest or 2012-03-01>/meta-data/` are now available anonymously for use during enlistment. snap-2-9-ui snap-2-9-cli deb-2-9-ui deb-2-9-cli -->

 <!-- snap-2-8-ui snap-2-8-cli snap-2-7-ui snap-2-7-cli deb-2-8-ui deb-2-8-cli deb-2-7-ui deb-2-7-cli
-* 00-maas-00-support-info: MAAS gathers information that helps to identify and characterise the machine for debugging purposes, such as the kernel, versioning of various components, etc.
+* **00-maas-00-support-info:** MAAS gathers information that helps to identify and characterise the machine for debugging purposes, such as the kernel, versioning of various components, etc.

-* 00-maas-01-lshw: this script pulls system BIOS and vendor info, and generates user-defined tags for later use.
+* **00-maas-01-lshw:** this script pulls system BIOS and vendor info, and generates user-defined tags for later use.

-* 00-maas-03-install-lldpd: this script installs the link layer discovery protocol (LLDP) daemon, which will later capture networking information about the machine.
+* **00-maas-03-install-lldpd:** this script installs the link layer discovery protocol (LLDP) daemon, which will later capture networking information about the machine.
 The lldpd needs to be installed early because it requires about a 60-second delay before running.

-* 00-maas-04-list-modaliases: this script figures out what hardware modules are loaded, providing a way to autorun certain scripts based on which modules are loaded.
+* **00-maas-04-list-modaliases:** this script figures out what hardware modules are loaded, providing a way to autorun certain scripts based on which modules are loaded.

-* 00-maas-05-dhcp-unconfigured-ifaces: MAAS will want to know all the ways the machine is connected to the network.
+* **00-maas-05-dhcp-unconfigured-ifaces:** MAAS will want to know all the ways the machine is connected to the network.
 Only PXE comes online during boot; this script brings all the other networks online so they can be recognised.

-* 00-maas-06-get-fruid-api-data: this script gathers information for the Facebook wedge power type.
+* **00-maas-06-get-fruid-api-data:** this script gathers information for the Facebook wedge power type.

-* 00-maas-08-serial-ports: this script lists what serial ports are available on the machine.
+* **00-maas-08-serial-ports:** this script lists what serial ports are available on the machine.

-* 40-maas-01-network-interfaces: this script is just used to get the IP address, which can then be associated with a VLAN/subnet.
+* **40-maas-01-network-interfaces:** this script is just used to get the IP address, which can then be associated with a VLAN/subnet.

-* 50-maas-01-commissioning: this script is the main MAAS tool, gathering information on machine resources, such as storage, network devices, CPU, RAM, etc.  We currently pull this data using lxd: We use a Go binary built from lxd source that just contains the minimum source to gather the resource information we need.
+* **50-maas-01-commissioning:** this script is the main MAAS tool, gathering information on machine resources, such as storage, network devices, CPU, RAM, etc.  We currently pull this data using lxd: We use a Go binary built from lxd source that just contains the minimum source to gather the resource information we need.
 This script also checks whether the machine being commissioning is a virtual machine, which may affect how MAAS interacts with it.

-* 99-maas-01-capture-lldp: this script gathers LLDP network information to be presented on the logs page; this data is not used by MAAS at all.
+* **99-maas-01-capture-lldp:** this script gathers LLDP network information to be presented on the logs page; this data is not used by MAAS at all.

-* 99-maas-05-kernel-cmdline: this script is used to update the boot devices; it double-checks that the right boot interface is selected.
+* **99-maas-05-kernel-cmdline:** this script is used to update the boot devices; it double-checks that the right boot interface is selected.

-Commissioning runs the same dozen or so scripts as enlistment, gathering all the same information, but with some additional caveats:
+Commissioning runs the same dozen or so scripts as enlistment, gathering all the same information, but with these two caveats:

-* Commissioning also runs user-supplied commissioning scripts, if present.
+1. Commissioning also runs user-supplied commissioning scripts, if present.
 Be aware that these scripts run as root, so they can execute any system command.

-* Commissioning runs test scripts which are not run during enlistment. snap-2-8-ui snap-2-8-cli snap-2-7-ui snap-2-7-cli deb-2-8-ui deb-2-8-cli deb-2-7-ui deb-2-7-cli -->
+2. Commissioning runs test scripts which are not run during enlistment. snap-2-8-ui snap-2-8-cli snap-2-7-ui snap-2-7-cli deb-2-8-ui deb-2-8-cli deb-2-7-ui deb-2-7-cli -->

 In both enlistment and commissioning, MAAS uses either the MAC address or the UUID to identify machines.
 Currently, because some machine types encountered by MAAS do **not** use unique MAC addresses, we are trending toward using the UUID.